Building Controllers & Creating Entities

 startInterval( milliseconds )

-, repeatedly.
-The interval can be cancelled by calling stopTimer()
+is called).
+The interval can be cancelled at any time by calling stopTimer()

 .